romanornr/derivatives-trading-notes/2 forward pricing/forward price.md

  If commodity supplies are tight, the price that the company may have to pay could result in a backward market .
 The spot price will be greater than the price of a [[futures contract]].

  The benefit of obtaining a commodity right now is sometimes referred to as a [[convenience yield]].
-It can be challenging to assign an exact value to the [[convenience yield]]. however, if interest costs, [[storage cost]],and insurance costs are known, a trader can infer the [[convenience yield]] by observing the relationship between the cash price and futures price
+It can be challenging to assign an exact value to the [[convenience yield]]. however, if interest costs, [[storage cost]], and insurance costs are known, a trader can infer the [[convenience yield]] by observing the relationship between the cash price and futures price

 <br>